pastorZakaia/pastorZakaia/README.md

 ## What I do
 🎨 **Creative Applications:** I like to build  educational apps that engage and teach users.

-🖼️ **Interactive Exhibitions** Curating digital exhibitions that forge new ways to communicate with vistors
+🖼️ **Interactive Exhibitions:** Curating digital exhibitions that forge new ways to communicate with vistors

-🌌 **Experimental Projects** Outside of github I like to work on experimental projects, as a DJ and arts producer, encorporating digital applications into those projects
+🌌 **Experimental Projects:** Outside of github I like to work on experimental projects, as a DJ and arts producer, encorporating digital applications into those projects

 ## Long term